s-shemmee/Python-101/Python-Crash-Course.md

 *The command line is where you run your code once you've written it, and its already installed by default on most computers.*

-- Follow these instructions to get Terminal (the OSX version) or PowerShell (the Windows version) set up.

-- The "Do More" section is optional.
-We'll be going over that in class.

-- Complete exercises 2, 3, 4, 5, and 6 to get familiar with the command line.
-We'll be using it throughout the course.
-(This step is also optional but HIGHLY recommended.)

 **Common Issues Installing Python**

 - Make sure you restart your computer after running the Python installer.